Arrest of cargo does not include ship

 While the fundamental principles are straightforward, several complexities arise in maritime law regarding cargo arrest:

 2. Cargo Liens: In certain situations, cargo owners may place a lien on their goods, providing leverage to secure their release upon fulfilling specific obligations.
 This mechanism can affect the dynamics of cargo arrest and recovery.
+For example, a carrier may have a possessory lien for unpaid freight and may physically hold the cargo until payment, but that is not an "arrest" under court order – it is a private contractual remedy.
+Cargo arrest under court supervision is stronger because it can freeze the goods even against the will of the carrier.

 3. Jurisdictional Issues: The location of the arrest, the flag state of the vessel, and the nationality of the cargo owner influence the applicable laws and procedures.
 These factors can complicate the enforcement of cargo arrest orders and require careful navigation of jurisdictional boundaries.
+Foreign cargo owners may challenge the Indian court's jurisdiction on the ground of forum non conveniens, especially if the bill of lading contains a foreign jurisdiction or arbitration clause.
+However, in rem jurisdiction over cargo located in India is generally upheld because the asset itself is within the court's territorial reach.

 Procedural Aspects for Ship Owners and Vessel Interests